learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Back-end development/Data Structure/Linear Data Structures/Hash Table.md

 This article provides an introduction to hash tables, explaining how they work and why they're important in computer science.
 It goes into detail about hash functions and collisions, and provides several examples of how hash tables can be used in various programming languages.

-2. "A Beginner』s Guide to Hash Tables" by FreeCodeCamp
+2. "A Beginner’s Guide to Hash Tables" by FreeCodeCamp
 Link: https://www.freecodecamp.org/news/a-beginners-guide-to-hash-tables/

 This article discusses the basics of hash tables, as well as their benefits and drawbacks compared to other data structures.
 It also includes examples of how hash tables are used in real-world applications, such as algorithms for searching and sorting.